 Throughout the 1930s and 1940s, the company gradually expanded its production and distribution.
 Doolin opened additional operations in cities across Texas, and by the late 1940s, his creation had become known in various regions of the U.S.

 The company experienced significant growth in the 1950s.
-1950, a plant opened in Los Angeles, marking a nationwide expansion.
-This helped make the chips available to customers across the country.
-The company also began promoting its products on radio and television during this time.
+In 1950, a plant opened in Los Angeles, marking a nationwide expansion.
+This helped make the chips available nationwide to customers.
+The company also began promoting its products on the radio and television during this time.

 A pivotal moment occurred in 1961 when the company merged with H.W.
-Lay & Company, Lay’s potato chips maker.
-The new entity, Frito-Lay, became the largest snack manufacturer in the U.S. This merger allowed for further market expansion and the benefit of a broader distribution network.
+Lay & Company, the maker of Lay’s potato chips.
+The new entity, Frito-Lay, became the largest snack manufacturer in the U.S. This merger enabled further market expansion and a broader distribution network.

-During the 1960s and 1970s, new flavors and formats were introduced, including BBQ, Cheddar Cheese, and later, the popular Chili Cheese version, combining chili and cheese flavors with the original taste.
+During the 1960s and 1970s, new flavors and formats were introduced, including BBQ and Cheddar Cheese, and later, the popular Chili Cheese version, combining chili and cheese with the original taste.

 In 1965, Frito-Lay merged with Pepsi-Cola to form PepsiCo, providing even more opportunities for growth and access to additional resources.
 Over the following years, the product continued to expand into international markets.